lvyhans/ewadb/API_IMPLEMENTATION_SUMMARY.md

 ✅ **Proper security** with role-based access control
 ✅ **Comprehensive documentation** and testing tools
 ✅ **Production-ready** error handling and validation
+✅ **Updated registration system** with admin role assignment

 Third-party software can now fully integrate with the CRM system to:
-- Display complete admin hierarchies with member details
+- Display complete admin hierarchies with all registered users as admins
-- Approve/reject users with detailed reasoning and tracking
+- Approve/reject admin users with detailed reasoning and tracking
-- Perform bulk operations efficiently
+- Perform bulk operations efficiently on admin users
-- Maintain data isolation between admin groups
+- Maintain proper hierarchy between Super Admin and Regular Admins
 - Access all user data including documents and metadata
+- Handle the new admin-by-default registration workflow

+**Recent Update (June 21, 2025)**: Registration system updated so all new users receive Regular Admin roles instead of member roles, providing enhanced capabilities while maintaining proper approval workflows.

 The implementation is ready for production use and third-party integration.